Gravitational waves from conformal symmetry breaking: Handling the effective potential

 As a next step, we compare the improved and unimproved potentials in the SU(2)cSM model.
 We now compare three different approaches to the thermal effective potential: \textit{(i)} the effective potential with thermal masses included (see eqs.~\eqref{eq:one-loop}, \eqref{eq:V-eff}, \eqref{eq:thermal-pot} and \eqref{eq:thermal-mass-first}--\eqref{eq:thermal-mass-last}) and using the high-temperature expansion for the thermal functions (see appendix~\ref{app:high-T}); \textit{(ii)} the same potential as in the previous point but with full thermal functions evaluated numerically with the use of~\cite{Fowlie:2018}; \textit{(iii)} the potential improved with the use of the gap equation.
 As a representative example we use the same benchmark point as before (number 7 from table~\ref{tab:benchmark}).
 The results for different temperatures are presented in figure~\ref{fig:comparison-potentials-SU2}.
 For the sake of legibility we plot the potentials in one dimension, along $\f$ with $h=0$.
-As we have seen in the previous section, form the point of view of the phase transition the direction along the $\f$ field is more important.
+As we have seen in the previous section, from the point of view of the phase transition the direction along the $\f$ field is more important.
+We again include lines showing where the zero-temperature masses are equal to the thermal masses, for the $h$ field (solid line), for the $\f$ field (long-dashed line) and for the $X$ boson (short-dashed line).
+In the lower panel the solid line is out of the plot range.

 Let us first focus on the effective potential using high-temperature expansion of the thermal functions.
 While staying close to the remaining two around the local maximum at higher temperatures, it clearly diverges around the minimum, regardless of the temperature.
 This clearly shows the necessity of implementing full thermal functions in practical computations.